freenas/freenas-docs/userguide/plugins.rst

 * `XMRig <https://github.com/xmrig/xmrig>`_

-While the %brand% Plugins system makes it easy to install software, it is still up to you to know how to configure and use the installed application.
-When in doubt, refer to the documentation for that application.
+The %brand% Plugins system makes it simple to install software.
+However, refer to the documentation for that application if there are troubles.